Vernon Coleman: Writing and media appearances

 Coleman's self-published books and blog have been reported as a major source of misinformation regarding the COVID-19 pandemic, cancer, HIV/AIDS, vaccines and human health.

 A 1989 editorial in the British Medical Journal criticised Coleman's comments made for The Sun as the 'Sun Doctor' on leprosy as a 'particularly distasteful piece of tabloid journalism...[containing] a catalogue of selected facts and misinterpretations' following the announcement that Diana, Princess of Wales, was to shake hands with a person with leprosy.
 The incident was later covered on Channel 4's Hard News, with Coleman declining to defend his statement without a fee covering travel costs.

 Coleman's 1993 novel Mrs Caldicot's Cabbage War was turned into a film in 2002 with the same name.

 Whilst working for The Sunday People, Coleman wrote that if children diagnosed with autism were "stuck up to their necks in a vat full of warm sewage for 10 hours they would soon learn some manners" and that diagnoses of hyperactivity and autism were "misused by middle-class, aspirational parents to excuse the behaviour of their obnoxious children."
 Following the article, autism charities received phone calls from distressed parents.
 The Chairman of the East Anglian Autistic Support Trust whose elder son has severe autism, condemned Coleman's remarks as "irresponsible, medically unsound and deeply hurtful" to families that had a child with autism and challenged Coleman to spend 24 hours caring for his son in the presence of fully trained carers who understood the effects of autism.
 Coleman declined and refused to withdraw his remarks leading to an investigation by the Press Complaints Committee.
 During his time at the paper, Coleman was again censured by the Press Complaints Commission for making misleading medical claims.

 Coleman became a self-published author in 2004 after Alice's Diary, a book about his cat, was turned down by traditional publishers.
+Coleman wrote a book denying climate change and claims global warming is a "malicious, dangerous myth".